Identification schemes

 Example

-Peggy chooses the two prime numbers \( p = 467 \) and \( q = 233 \) and the generator \( g_{1} = 439 \) of the group \( \mathbb{Z}_{467} \).
-She then computes the generator \( g = g_{1}^{(p-1)/q} \: mod \: p = 439^{(467-1)/233} \: mod \: 467 = 317 \) of order \( q = 233 \).
-Next she chooses the secret key \( w = 20 \) and computes the public key \( h = g^{w} \: mod \: p = 317^{20} \: mod \: 467 = 47 \) which she publish.
+Peggy chooses the two prime numbers \( p = 467 \) and \( q = 233 \), and the generator \( g_{1} = 439 \) of the group \( \mathbb{Z}_{467} \).
+She then computes the generator \( g = g_{1}^{(p-1)/q} \: mod \: p = 439^{(467-1)/233} \: mod \: 467 = 317 \), which has order \( q = 233 \).
+Next, she chooses the secret key \( w = 20 \) and computes the public key \( h = g^{w} \: mod \: p = 317^{20} \: mod \: 467 = 47 \), which she publishes.

-In the protocol Peggy first chooses the random value \( r = 12 \) and computes \( a = g^{r} \: mod \: p = 317^{12} \: mod \: 467 = 23 \) which she sends to Victor.
-Victor then chooses randomly a challenge \( e = 117 \) which he sends to Peggy who respond by computing \( z = r + e \cdot w \: mod \: q = 12 + 117 \cdot 20 \: mod \: 233 = 22 \).
-Finally Victor verifies Peggy's identity by checking that \( s = g^{z} \: mod \: p = 317^{22} \: mod \: 467 = 212 \) is equal to \( s' = a \cdot h^{e} \: mod \: p = 23 \cdot 159^{117} \: mod \: 467 = 212\).
+In the protocol, Peggy first chooses the random value \( r = 12 \) and computes \( a = g^{r} \: mod \: p = 317^{12} \: mod \: 467 = 23 \), which she sends to Victor.
+Victor then randomly chooses a challenge \( e = 117 \), which he sends to Peggy.
+Peggy responds by computing \( z = r + e \cdot w \: mod \: q = 12 + 117 \cdot 20 \: mod \: 233 = 22 \).
+Finally, Victor verifies Peggy's identity by checking that \( s = g^{z} \: mod \: p = 317^{22} \: mod \: 467 = 212 \) is equal to \( s' = a \cdot h^{e} \: mod \: p = 23 \cdot 47^{117} \: mod \: 467 = 212 \).